“What are the most aggressive cat breeds?”

 #3 Cymric

 Have you ever wanted a cat that will act as a watchdog?
-Then the Cymric will be the perfect addition for your family.
+Then the Cymric will be the perfect addition to your family.

 Cymric cats are also very playful, energetic, and smart.
-They can learn to open doors but tend to respect the boundaries you set.
+They can learn to open doors, but they tend to respect the boundaries you set.

 #4 Bombay

-A rare cat breed that steals the hearts with its unique panther-like appearance, the Bombay cat is next in our list of the most aggressive cat breeds.
+A rare cat breed that steals hearts with its unique panther-like appearance, the Bombay cat is next on our list of the most aggressive cat breeds.

 Well, these amazing black cats can be quite persistent when they want attention and get mean when you ignore them for too long.

-In addition to this, some owners report that their Bombay cats don’t like noises, and loud sounds might make them nervous and aggressive.
+In addition to this, some owners report that their Bombay cats don’t like noises, and loud sounds might invoke aggressive behavior.

 #5 Bengal